<

 • Exquisite Corpse: A collaborative, chance-based game where participants add to a composition in sequence, without knowing what the previous person contributed.
 AI can simulate this by generating segments of text based on partial prompts.

 • Lipogram: Writing that excludes one or more letters.
 For example, a text might be created without using the letter 'e'.
-With current LLMs, this technique remains a challenge, but future models will likely perform such constraints to produce inventive text that plays with linguistic limitations.
+With current LLMs, this technique remains a challenge, but future models may better support such experiments.

 • Palindromes: Phrases or sentences that read the same backward and forward.
 AI can craft complex palindromes, offering a playful challenge to traditional writing.